microsoft/vscode-docs/docs/containers/local-process-kubernetes.md

 > **Note**: You will be prompted to allow the **KubernetesDNSManager** to run elevated and modify your hosts file.

-Your development computer is connected when the status bar turns orange and the Dev Spaces extension shows you are connected.
+Your development computer is connected when the VS Code status bar turns orange and the Dev Spaces extension shows you are connected.

 ![Development computer connected](images/local-process-kubernetes-vs-code/development-computer-connected.png)